 Back to Africa

-Back to Africa began in 2008 as an offshoot of Heart of the Bride Ministries, Inc. The primary objective of Back to Africa is family preservation and care for families at risk.
-The artisans, most of whom are single mothers and/or refugees, lived in extreme poverty before they began creating Back to Africa jewelry.
+Back to Africa began in 2008 as an offshoot of Heart of the Bride Ministries, Inc. The primary objective of Back to Africa is family preservation and care for families at risk in Kenya.
+The artisans, most of whom are single mothers or refugees or both, lived in extreme poverty before they began creating Back to Africa jewelry.

 Mama Faith, pictured here, has been working with Back to Africa since 2008 as a bead artisan.
 A mother of 4, her income from Back to Africa enables her to consistently feed and clothe her children, send them to school, give to her local church, and help her family and neighbors who are not as fortunate.
 She says, “I have seen God in these necklaces.
 My husband got saved and baptized!
 I am a very happy woman.
 He used to drink and now he goes to church, and helps with the beads.”